i've missed you.

 The town has slight Melbournian undertones, no really tall buildings, wide streets and colourful houses that slope up the mountainside - the latter feeling like a spanish town, villas and all.

 We visitied the Cape of Good Hope and Cape Point.
 Sound familiar?
 Maybe reminisce about those sejarah lessons where we learned that Bartholomew Diaz (with mandatory statue honouring him) discovered the capes and then proceeded on to India and then to Malacca. something like that.
 In any case, I could spend a whole day just standing there and staring at the waves.
-Its such a big difference, the waters of a sea and the waters of an ocean.
-Just the intensity of the crashing waves, and the ocean breeze.
-I wanna go back and just spend a day by the waves.

 Cape Town was also where i pet a 1 and a half year old cheetah (they're adult by 2 years) called Hemingway.